ford-jones/after-new-media-2.0/README.md

 ```

 3. Register an account with Youtube development and request an API key, be sure to take note of it: https://developers.google.com/youtube
-The free API key will give you a cap of 50 searches every 24 hours, upgrade your account for more.
+The API key will have a set quota of how many request it can make per 24hours.

 4. You will also need to make an account with mongoDB Atlas: https://www.mongodb.com/cloud/atlas/register
 Create a new database with a single user (Note the username and password).
 In the configuration you will be prompted to authenticate requests privately or over a network.
 The choice is yours but be sure that any IP you want to have access to the database is included in your IP access list under the network access tab.